wenyan4work/SimToolbox/ToolChainSetup.md

 The `-Wl,-rpath` is necessary on Mac.
 More about this in the next section.

+### Remark in 2019
+As of llvm 8 and Intel MKL 2019, libomp seems to be working fine with MKL.
+There is no need to play the above tricks about omp libs when using clang with MKL.
+You can simply add `-fopenmp` to both compiling and linking flags.

 ## RPATH
 Traditionally on Mac, the dynamic libraries can be searched through the environment variable `DYLD_LIBRARY_PATH`.
 However, in new versions of Mac because of the new SIP security system, this environment variable will be purged in many cases.
 Here is the official description: